Althrun-sun/credit_default_predictior/README.md

 # Credit Card Default Predictor

-- Authors: Arjun Radhakrishnan, Morris Zhao, Fujie Sun, Ken Wang
+- Authors: Althrun Sun, Arjun Radhakrishnan, Morris Zhao,  Ken Wang

-This data analysis project was created for DSCI 522: Data Science Workflows, a course in the Master of Data Science program at the University of British Columbia.
+This risk modeling data analysis project was created for a course in the Master of Data Science program at the University of British Columbia.

 ## Introduction